2525 Michigan Avenue, J-1

 Pamela Schoenberg, the owner of dnj Gallery, has been active in the art world for over 20 years.
 She studied under Joe Deal at Washington University in St. Louis and received her BFA in both History and Photography.
 She then graduated with her MFA in Studio Art/Photography from Mills College in Oakland, California, after studying with the renowned photographer, Catherine Wagner.
 Schoenberg pursued and exhibited her photography for more than fifteen years before opening dnj Gallery.
 Schoenberg has been involved with many Los Angeles institutions including Barnsdall Municipal Art Gallery where she worked for the education department, as well as the Los Angeles Center for Photographic Studies, where she assisted in organizing exhibitions, educational workshops and grant writing.
 She has also worked in museum education and taught workshops at the Los Angeles County Museum of Art, Skirball Cultural Center and The Armory Center for the Arts in Pasadena.

-Collected works available by: Holly Andres, Michael Eastman, Joel Meyerowitz, Chris Verene, and Claude Cahun.
+Collected works available by: Holly Andres, Michael Eastman, Joel Meyerowitz, Chris Verene, Bill Sosin, and Elliott Wilcox.